Music Guidelines

 OVERVIEW:

-Administered by the New York Foundation for the Arts (NYFA) in partnership with the City of New York Mayor’s Office of Media and Entertainment (MOME), the NYC Women’s Media, Music and Theatre Fund (“Women’s Fund”) is the latest in a groundbreaking series of initiatives by the City of New York Mayor’s Office of Media and Entertainment (MOME) that address the underrepresentation of women in film, music, television and theatre.
-The Fund provides grants to encourage and support the creation of content that reflect the voices and perspectives of all who identify as women.
+Administered by the New York Foundation for the Arts (NYFA) in partnership with the City of New York Mayor’s Office of Media and Entertainment (MOME), the NYC Women’s Fund for Media, Music and Theatre (“Women’s Fund”)is a signature initiative that addresses the underrepresentation of women in the entertainment industry.
+The Fund provides grants to encourage and support the creation of content that reflects the voices and perspectives of all who identify as women.

 The Fund will provide grants to support the production of a new EP, album, or music video(s) for yet to be released work.
 The maximum potential grant is $20,000.
 The grant funds projects in any music genre.